 If you’re applying to UBC Sauder School of Business’s Bachelor of Commerce (BCom) program, your Personal Profile will include a video interview section.
 You’ll be asked to provide on-camera responses to two pre-recorded questions.
 We’ve created these tips to help you prepare for, and create, a strong video.
 Read on for more information!

 Why is the video interview important?

 In the BCom program, collaboration, in-class discussion, and public speaking are daily activities.
-Your ability to listen to others and to communicate clearly by verbally articulating your thoughts and ideas is essential to your success, and in many cases, the success of your team during group work.
+Your ability to listen to others and to communicate your thoughts and ideas clearly are essential to your success, and, in many cases, the success of your team during group work.

 How to create your video interview